scohenjanes5/StatMechDemos/README.md

   The same rules are being applied in any of the above cases, which shows how negative temperatures can come about in cases of the system being initialized in a configuration inaccessable by thermal excitation.

-  The program uses the stirling approximation by default to improve performance.
+  The program uses the sterling approximation by default to improve performance.

   A the default system with 10,000 particles completed instantaneously when only the approximation (`./levels.py -st 250`).

   <img src="levels/SE_approx.png">

-  In addition to the default, the exact value of omega can be requested with the `-x` flag.
-The stirling approximation will be used if an overflow error is encountered.
+  In addition to the default, the exact value of $\Omega$ can be requested with the `-x` flag.
+The sterling approximation will be used if an overflow error is encountered.
 The transition point between the two methods can be seen with the following example due to the small kink formed in the $S(E)$ curve.
   ```
   ./levels.py -sxt 250
   Calculating S(E) curve: ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:04
  ```
   <img src="levels/SE_transition.png">
-  The following example takes longer, but by saving the percent of the population in the upper level at which the overflow error occurs, the middle portion of the curve can be run only witht he stirling approximation, only restarting exact calculations for omega after raching the complementary ratio that triggered the first overflow error.
+  The following example takes longer, but by saving the percent of the population in the upper level at which the overflow error occurs, the middle portion of the curve can be run only with the sterling approximation, only restarting exact calculations for $\Omega$ after reaching the complementary ratio that triggered the first overflow error.

   We can also see how reducing the gap between the energy levels allows the populations to approximately equalize at a lower temperature.